Expenses: what they are and how small businesses can manage them

 These expenses include fees or any other amount a bank may charge for transactions carried out by your business.
 For example, charges applicable to cheque processing.

-Operating expenses under COGs (Cost of Goods Sold) include all costs directly associated with the production of goods or services sold by your business during a specific time period.
+Operating expenses under cost of sales include all costs directly associated with the production of goods or services sold by your business during a specific time period.

-Here are some operating expenses that fall under COGs:
+Here are some operating expenses that fall under cost of sales:

 1. Freight-in costs